seanwo/quizlexa-delegated-auth/README.md

 }
 ```

 Notice that the "userId" that you receive is not the Quizlet "user_id", it is an Alex Skills user ID.
 This means that using the standard authorization code grant flow setup for your Alexa Skill will provide the Skill with an "access_token" which can be used to call the Quizlet API but with no knowledge of the Quizlet "user_id" needed to do things like query the user's sets or favorites.
+Quizlet currently does not provide a way to get the "user_id" using only the "access_token".

 This is where this delegate authentication server comes in.

 Instead of configuring your Alexa Skill to use an "Auth Code Grant", you can configure it to use an "Implicit Grant".
-Configuring the Authorization URL for the Alexa Skill to request an access token from an HTTPS version of **this** server then delegates this server to use its client id and secret (established seperately with Quizlet) to redirect the request to Quizlet (and then back again to Amazon).
+Configuring the Authorization URL for the Alexa Skill to request an access token from an HTTPS version of **this** server then delegates this server to use its client id and secret (established separately with Quizlet) to redirect the request to Quizlet (and then back again to Amazon).

 Flow:

 + Configure the Alexa Skill site's Authorization URL to be **this** site's /oauth/request_token
 + During account linking, **this** site receives a token request with a random state, client id, and redirect URL from Amazon
-+ **This** site then uses its Quizlet client and secret (established seperately with Quizlet) along with a new random state to do a GET /authorize against Quizlet
++ **This** site then uses its Quizlet client and secret (established separately with Quizlet) along with a new random state to do a GET /authorize against Quizlet
 + Quizlet prompts the user for login credentials.
 Upon a successful login...
 + Quizlet redirects back to **this** sites's /oauth/callback
 + **This** site confirm that the callback presents the proper new random state we set to prevent CSRF along with an authorization code